-Which instrumentation instructions to uses depends on how the application is deployed.
+Which instrumentation instructions to use depends on how the application is deployed, from these deployment options:

-In addition, irrespective of your Python environment, if you built your application using PasteDeploy, you have the option of instrumenting it with the Python Agent it by modifying your PasteDeploy configuration.
+Irrespective of your Python environment, if you built your application using PasteDeploy, you can install the Python Agent by modifying the PasteDeploy configuration.
 See PasteDeploy.

 If you can control the way your WSGI server is invoked, you can instrument the application using

 pyagent run.
 This command runs your WSGI server with the Python agent enabled.
-This option is generally possible if you use a process launcher/manager that takes a command to execute; for example, frameworks managed by Supervisor, uWSGI without Emperor, init.d scripts, etc.
+This option is generally possible if you use a process launcher/manager that takes a command to execute; for example, frameworks managed by Supervisor, uWSGI without Emperor, init.d scripts, and so on.

 To use the

 pyagent run command, prepend to your existing application run command the

 pyagent run command, passing the AppDynamics configuration file described in Configure the Agent as a parameter.